Kaimkillenbun: History

 An attempt was made to establish a hotel in 1908 but the local temperance lobby managed to prevent it.
 However, in October 1911 local farmer Edwin Higgs successfully obtained a licence and built the Kenilworth Hotel.
 Soldiers leaving for World War I signed on the wall of the pub.
 Today it is known as The Bun Pub.

 Kaimkillenbun Post Office opened by June 1909 (a receiving office had been open from 1908).

 Kaimkillenbun State School opened on 1 November 1909.

 St Mary's Anglican Church was dedicated on 6 September 1914 by Venerable Henry Le Fanu, Archdeacon of Toowoomba.
 It closed circa 1997.

 Squaretop State School opened on 24 September 1919.
-It closed on 1959.
+It closed in 1959.
 It was on Squaretop Road just west of the Bell Kaimkillenbun Road (27.0152°S 151.44586°E).

 The Kaimkillenbun war memorial was unveiled on 13 November 1920 by William Vowles, the member of the Queensland Legislative Assembly for Dalby and Leader of the Opposition.
 The "digger" statue was made by R C Ziegler, a Toowoomba stonemason.
 Originally placed near the Kaimkillenbun railway station, the memorial was damaged in a traffic accident.
 A replacement from the original plans was commissioned from the Zieglers and was placed in a park behind the hotel (corner of Isabelle and Delacey Streets).

 Lillingstone State School opened on 27 January 1925 and closed on 31 March 1934.

 In 1983, Kaimkillenbun was the location for filming of the movie Chase Through the Night starring Nicole Kidman.
 Local residents appear as extras in the film.